kravietz/pam_tacplus/README.md

 ### Short introduction to PAM via TACACS+:

-This diagram should show general idea of how the whole process looks:
+This diagram should show general idea of how the whole process looks like:

 ![TACACS+ and PAM interaction diagram](doc/diagram.svg)